insomnious/game-hogwartslegacy/README.md

 # Mod Management

 Vortex will deploy files to the game's mod folder (`/Phoenix/Content/Paks/~mods`) and extracts all nested files in the archive to their own individual within this one, ignoring archive folder structure.
 Each mod folder will be prefixed based on the users load order set within Vortex.
 Any files that are overwritten are backed up for when the mod is disabled or removed.

+This extension also supports mods that overwrite the games movie files, located within subfolders under `/Phoenix/Content/Movies`.
+When a mod is added that contains at least 1 `.bk2` file, the `hogwarts-modtype-movies` installer is used.
+This searches through the movies folder within the game and attempts to match anything that matches inside of the mod archive.
+If found, Vortex overwrites them (after backing up the originals) and if any `pak` files are also found within a movie mod, then these are processed the same as a pak-only mod.

 # Load Order